phenotypic/Enigma-Simulator/README.md

 #### 3. Find Plugboard Settings

-First, we store the score of the best candidate with no plugboard.
-Then all 2-letter pairs are tried in the first position and we fix the highest scoring pair if it scores higher than with no plugboard.
-Those letters are removed from the alphabet list and the process is repeated up to a maximum number of pairs (default is `10`).
+We first record the score of the best candidate without a plugboard.
+Then, we try all 2-letter pairs in the first position, fixing the highest scoring pair if it improves the score.
+These letters are then removed from the list, and the process repeats up to a maximum number of pairs (default is `10`).

 ```
 JBROPOSETOCONSIDERTHEQUESTPHNCANMACHINESTHINKTHISSHTYVDBEGINWITHDEFINITIONSOFDTRMEANINGOFTHETERMSMACHINHRBDTHINKTHEDEFINITIONSMIGEJLEFRAMEDSOASTOREFLECTSOFBCLSPOSSIBLETHENORMALUSEOFSGPWORDSBUTTHISATTITUDEISDYDVEROUSIFTHEMEANINGOFTHEWNVUSMACHINEANDTHINKARETOBEENJNDBYEXAMININGHOWTHEYAREDWEMONLYUSEDITISDIFFICULTTDPKCAPETHECONCLUSIONTHATTHSSGANINGANDTHEANSWERTOTHEQENOTIONCANMACHINESTHINKISTXQPSOUGHTINASTATISTICALSUROLISUCHASAGALLUPPOLLBUTTHIPVKABSURDINSTEADOFATTEMPTIXPSUCHADEFINITIONISHALLREPGOLKDBCSYIPNDPXIGGAQOYZFAMEADDSCLOSELYRELATEDTOITANDFQYXPRESSEDINRELATIVELYUNAXDIGUOUSWORDS